Iveco Group N.V.: periodic report on the buyback program

-Turin,25th September 2023.
+Turin,2nd October2023.
 Iveco Group N.V.
-(EXM: IVG) announces that, under the ongoing initial tranche of the common share buyback program announced on 14th April 2023, the Company completed on a daily basis, starting from 18th September 2023 to 22nd September 2023 the following transactions:
+(EXM: IVG) announces that, under the ongoing initial tranche of the common share buyback program announced on 14th April 2023, the Company completed on a daily basis, starting from 25th September 2023 to 29th September 2023 the following transactions:

 |Date